 Every aspect of health is important and mental health is a factor that is often overlooked as it has limited or no physical symptoms.
 Mental health is also a significant public health challenge, particularly in Scotland.
 Public Health Scotland have announced that “improving the mental health and wellbeing of the population is a national priority because this is recognised as having a positive effect on many different aspects of society”.
 Meaning, if you can manage or decrease mental health issues, there is a knock on affect to a decrease in other issues, addiction for example.

-Here at Nova Recovery, we support people who are suffering from poor mental health by providing them with a hospitalally led recovery model which focuses on the biological and psychological responses to poor mental health including anxiety, burnout, stress, and associated addictive behaviours.
+Here at Nova Recovery Scotland, we support people who are suffering from poor mental health by providing them with a hospital led recovery model which focuses on the biological and psychological responses to poor mental health including anxiety, burnout, stress, and associated addictive behaviours.

 Get in Touch

 Our admissions team can give you expert help and advice on the best options available for treating mental health conditions, get in touch today to find out more.